alexdgibson/cc_website/content/about/main/index.md

 show_intro: true
 intro: This is my personal website!
 I've just started a monthly blog series called 'Curiosity Chronicles'.
 I'll keep updates on some interesting projects (to me at least), the trials and tribulations of my PhD and some randomness! <br><br>

   My background is in Biomedical Science (anatomy, physiology and biochemistry).
 As an avid runner, I then completed an MPhil, predicting and modelling elite sports.
-Now, continuing to follow my curiosities I'm deep into medical statistics.
-With my PhD focusing on meta-research in clinical prediction models, examining poor statistical practices. <br><br>
+Now, continuing to follow my curiosities I'm completing a PhD in medical statistics.
+My PhD focuses on meta-research in clinical prediction models, examining poor statistical practices. <br><br>

-  My broad interests span, medical sciences, statistics and high-performance sport.
-With personal interests in chemistry, art, coding, reading and everything in between!
+  My interests are in meta-research, medicine, statistics and research-integrity.

 show_outro: false
 outro: |